Faithful-Resource-Pack/Docs/src/routes/pages/mods/add-new-mod.md

 > - You need to create an `assets` folder and place your textures inside!
 > - The `pack.png` and `pack.mcmeta` are not needed anymore, because that process is now automated.

-* Final step: ask Juknum#0001 on the [Faithful Extra Discord](https://discord.gg/qVeDfZw) to add the mods to the website
+* Final step: ask Juknum#0001 on the [Faithful Discord](https://discord.gg/sN9YRQbBv7) to add the mods to the website